Capacity development in a global human rights and health programme

 In many regions around the globe, networks of key populations – defined as lesbian, gay, bisexual or transgender persons, sex workers of all genders, and people who use drugs- have formed to establish programmes and provide critical services.
 These are to promote sexual and reproductive health and to advocate for the respect of human rights and the achievement of justice and dignity for all.

-As part of the research, four research briefs were developed on the basis of case study findings among Bridging the Gaps country partners.
+HEARD developed both research reports and briefs on the basis of the case study findings among Bridging the Gaps country partners.
 These partners were Gays and Lesbians of Zimbabwe, based in Harare; Women’s Organisation Network for Human Rights Advocacy (WONETHA), a sex-worker-led network based in Kampala, Uganda; AIDS Foundation East West- Tajikistan, (AFEW) which works with injection drug users and operates from Dushanbe, Tajikistan and Youth Vision, which also works with injection drug users in Kathmandu, Nepal.

 Zimbabwe Research Brief – English

 Global study – English